python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 - [Daily Schedule of Events](https://github.com/python-can-define-radio/python-course/blob/main/resources/toc-python.md)

 - Open VSCode, then close it.
+(Right-click and add to favorites if you want it on your bar.)

 - <details><summary>Link your computer to the student samba.
 (Expand for details)</summary>